-- Toilet block, including a disabled toilet - Covered Outdoor Weather Area (COWA)
+- · Toilet block, including a disabled toilet - Covered Outdoor Weather Area (COWA)

+It is envisaged more public toilets may need to be provided on the Farm in the future.
 It is proposed in this Master Plan the COWA is used for more than animal exhibitions.
-Section B proposed future uses for this area to also be used for function and event activities to
+Section B proposed future uses for this area to also be used for function and event activities to financially sustain the Farm.